-- Place the strong bread flour, yeast, spices, salt, lemon zest and sugar in a bowl of a freestanding mixer with the hook dough attachment and mix briefly to combine.
+- Place the strong bread flour, yeast, spices, salt and sugar in a bowl of a freestanding mixer with the hook dough attachment and mix briefly to combine.

-- In a small jug, combine together the milk and the egg, then pour the mixture into the dry ingredients.
-Add melted and cooled butter and mix together on low speed for 2 minutes to form a shaggy dough.
-Increase the speed to medium, and continue to mix for another 5-7 minutes until you have smooth, elastic dough that no longer sticks to the sides of the bowl.
-Transfer the dough into a lightly floured surface and add the chopped chocolate and grated marzipan, kneading it by hand into the dough until it is evenly distributed.
+- Pour the wet ingredients over the dry ingredients and mix on low speed to bring the dough together.
+Increase the speed to medium and continue to mix until you have smooth and elastic dough that no longer sticks to the sides of the bowl.
+Transfer the dough into a floured surface and knead in the chocolate chips until evenly combined. .

-- Shape the dough into a large bowl and transfer it to a lightly greased large bowl.
+- Shape the dough into a large ball and transfer it to a large bowl.
 Cover with cling film (or shower cup) or clean tea towel, and set aside in a warm place until it has doubled in size (about 1- 2 hours).

 - Once the dough has doubled in size, gently knock the air out of it, then transfer it onto a lightly floured surface.
-Divide it into 12 equal pieces (using kitchen scales comes very handy!), and using your hands, shape each piece into a tight ball (watch video to see how).
-Place each ball onto a baking tray lined with baking paper, spacing them about 1cm apart.
-Cover with cling film or clean tea towel and prove for 45 minutes.
+Divide it into 12 equal pieces (using kitchen scales will help), and using your hands, shape each piece into a tight ball (watch video to see how).
+Place each ball onto a baking tray, spacing them about 1cm apart.
+Cover with cling film or clean tea towel and prove for 20-30 minutes.

 - Once buns have risen, slowly pipe the cross pattern on top of them.
 Transfer the buns into the oven and bake for 15 minutes or until golden brown.
-Place the Lyle's Golden Syrup in a small saucepan and heat it up gently for a minute.
-Brush the warm buns with Lyle's Golden Syrup, allow them to cool for 5- 10 minutes and enjoy!
+Just a few minutes before the buns are ready, heat up 2-3 tablespoons of an apricot jam with 2 tablespoons of water in a small saucepan.

-- Yeast - any type of yeast can be used (use the same amount), but depending on the type, you may have to activate it in a liquid first.
-Proving times may also vary, depending on the type of yeas used
+- Yeast - any type of dry active yeast can be used, but depending on the type, you may have to activate it in a liquid first.
+Proving times may also vary, depending on the type of yeast used.